karthik/life-hacks/travel.md

 #### Air Tags
 I have AirTags hidden in all of my bags.
-[Moment AirTag holders](https://www.shopmoment.com/airtags) are really nice to mount in hard-to-find spots.
+[Elevation Lab AirTag holders](https://www.amazon.com/gp/product/B0B8F5XGSF/) are really nice to mount in hard-to-find spots.
 My home is a significant location so it doesn’t alert me when I leave things behind here, but it will when I travel.

 ### SIM cards